Pest Control Guide for Healthcare Facilities

 Why Healthcare Pest Control Requires Specialized Expertise

-Healthcare facilities operate under strict regulatory oversight that makes pest control exponentially more complex than typical commercial buildings.
+Healthcare facilities operate under strict regulatory oversight, making pest control exponentially more complex than typical commercial buildings.
 Unlike office spaces or retail stores, hospitals, clinics, and medical facilities must balance effective pest elimination with patient safety, medication integrity, and sterile environments.

 The stakes are particularly high because pests in healthcare settings can: